Dubai Property Investment: Transport & Infrastructure Guide (2025)

 - Fuel: Prices are relatively low compared to global standards.

 - Salik Tolls: An automated toll system charges AED 4 each time you pass through a gate.
-Two new Salik gates are set to open in November 2024 at Business Bay Crossing and Al Safa South to ease congestion.
+Two new Salik gates are set to open in November 2024 at Business Bay Crossing and Al Safa South to ease congestion, with their full impact on traffic flow and potentially on adjacent Downtown Dubai properties to be observed into 2025.

 Car rentals are widely available, with monthly costs starting at around AED 1,700.